jwplayer/jw-design-library/README.md

 ```

 ## Getting Started
-To use Hook's variables, simply import them from their namespaced directories in `/dist`.
-You can find plain CSS, SCSS and Less in their respective folders.
+To use Hook's variables, simply import them from the CSS/Less/SCSS directories in `/dist`.

 ### Colors
-In your CSS/SCSS/Less stylesheet, import the color variables and apply them like this:
+Import the color variables and apply them in your stylesheet like this:

 ```scss
 @import (reference) "@design/jw-design-library/dist/scss/brand-colors.scss";